The Dangers of Underage Drinking

 As you are most likely aware, in the United States, any consumption of alcohol of an individual under the age of 21 is strictly against the law.
 Drinking underage comes with serious legal consequences including mandatory community service, suspended license, fines and potential time in jail.
 Not only do underage drinkers put themselves in danger, but they also put others in jeopardy if they get behind the wheel or exhibit violent behavior.

 Statistically, teens consume most of their alcohol by binge drinking.
-Meaning, they consumer an excessive amount of alcohol in a short period of time, often with the goal of “getting drunk.”
+Meaning, they consume an excessive amount of alcohol in a short period of time, often with the goal of “getting drunk.”

 Social hosting refers to adults who either knowingly or unknowingly host underage drinking on their property.
 The danger of social hosting for adults is that it does not matter who supplied the alcohol, it’s all about the owner of the property the crime of underage drinking is being committed on.